ceejbot/accidental-noder/slides.md

 # [fit] Lesson: stable __platforms__
 # [fit] are where __ecosystems__ flourish

-^ As career fun goes, if all I end up contributing to node is these years of stability, it's gonna end up a high point.
-Other things are driving it right now, but it's building on a very solid foundation.
+^ If all I end up contributing to node is these years of stability, it's gonna end up a high point of my career.
+This is a fantastic job.

 ---

 # [fit] we did this with a __tiny__ team
 # [fit] 12 engineers now; half that to start

+^ The challenge all along has been here.
+In Aria's interviews yesterday somebody referred to a team of 20 people as small; that's almost the whole company for npm.

 ---